ridmitri/time-slots/README.md

 The logic of each step is described in detail in its test specs:

-- `utils/transformHours/**test**/`
+- `utils/transformHours/__test__/`
 - `components/Hours/DisplayTime.test.tsx`

-The initial payload can not be used as data source directly as it’s a key-value object.
-By definition objects is an unordered collection of properties, hence there is a chance to display days of the week in wrong order.
+The initial payload can not be used as a data source directly as it’s a key-value object.
+By definition objects are an unordered collection of properties, hence there is a chance to display days of the week in wrong order.

 ### UI Features